See all > Living & wellness

 Prepare a hospital “go bag”

 No one wants to think that they’ll be one of the worst case scenarios, but it’s possible.
-And if you do need in-hospital treatment, you likely won’t have time (or be in any shape) to pack a bag.
-Leave your hospital bag by the door and make sure to include a change of clothes (or two), essential toiletries, a charging cable and your health card.
-Likely you’ll just have to unpack it once this is all over, but in case you don’t, it might make your hospital stay that much easier.
+And if you do need in-hospital treatment, you likely won’t have time or energy to pack a bag.
+Leave your hospital bag by the door and make sure to include a change of clothes, essential toiletries, a charging cable, and your health card.
+Having all your personal items at the ready will make your hospital stay much easier.

 Make a plan for your loved ones

 Is anyone dependent on you?
 If you end up in the hospital, or terribly sick at home, do you have someone to walk Fido or watch your kids?
 If you’re breastfeeding, formula can work in a pinch.
 But if you have the opportunity now, it might be worthwhile to pump some extra milk for freezing.
-You could even put together some activity kits for your kids in case they get a mild version and you end up with an intense flu-like one.
-Nothing’s worse than having your kids whining at you to play when you feel awful.
+You could even put together some activity kits for your kids in case they get a mild version of COVID-19 and you end up with more intense symptoms.

 Make a self-quarantine plan

-Even if you only get a mild version of COVID-19, you’ll still need to quarantine yourself from any other members of your household to make sure they don’t get sick.
-While Chris Cuomo can comfortably camp out in his basement for two weeks, that might not be an option for all of us.
-If you have to share a bathroom with others, for example, consider what a cleaning protocol would look like if one of you gets sick.
+Even if you only get a mild version of COVID-19, you’ll still need to quarantine yourself from other members of your household.
+If you have to share a bathroom with others, consider what a cleaning protocol would look like if anyone gets sick.
 While there have been stories of people camping out in their driveways for lack of a place to self-isolate indoors, your plan doesn’t have to be that extreme.
 But it’s best to have an idea of what you’d do before you get sick.

 While it’s not a pleasant thought, opening the country back up means there might be a second wave of COVID-19 infections.
 Hopefully you won’t get it, and if you do, hopefully your symptoms will be mild.
 But if you do end up getting a bad case, you’ll be glad you had a plan in place.
-If you think you might have COVID-19, talk to your doctor or take an online COVID-19 screening.
+If you think you might have COVID-19, talk to your doctor.